cybersecurity-lab/smqtt/README.md

 java -cp "java/lib/*" test.GKDServerMain -v
 ```

-By default it expects a MQTT broker running locally at 127.0.0.1:1883, however the broker address can be expititely configured using the ‘-b’ option.
+By default it expects the MQTT broker running locally at 127.0.0.1:1883, however the broker address can be explicitly configured using the ‘-b’ option.

 All command-line options can be shown using the ‘-h’ option.

-### Dependencies

-The following libraries are required and included in the /java/lib folder:
-* [zutil](https://github.com/zoolu-org/zutil) - it is a collection of some utilities; in particular ipstack Lorawan uses zutil for managing command line options, for handling byte arrays, as JSON parser, and for handling logs.
-* [ipstack](https://github.com/ipstack-dev/ipstack) - it is mainly a TCP/IP library; however it provides also generic support for handling packets aat different protocol layer.
-* [paho-mqtt](https://github.com/eclipse-paho/paho.mqtt.java) - Eclipse Java library providing the implementation of both MQTT v3.1 and MQTT v5.0.